Framework for Learning and Control in the Classical and Quantum Domains: Background

 In principle, ML can be employed to solve Task~\ref{task:aqp} as well.
-However, claims to use ML for Task~\ref{task:aqp}~\cite{HS10,HS11,RDV+20,COSP21,LCPS13,LPR+18,VPP+20,GGB20,PF20,YTW+20,CVP+23,FSB21,XHFZ19,SLP+19} do not comply with Mitchell's definition of ML stated in Quotation~\ref{quote:clearning1}.
+However, claims to use ML for Task~\ref{task:aqp}~\cite{HS10,HS11,PWS16,PWZ+17,RDV+20,COSP21,LCPS13,LPR+18,VPP+20,GGB20,PF20,YTW+20,CVP+23,FSB21,XHFZ19,SLP+19} do not comply with Mitchell's definition of ML stated in Quotation~\ref{quote:clearning1} or Sutton's criteria for RL in Quotation~\ref{quote:rl_and_evolution}.
 Our criticism is restricted to applying ML to Task~\ref{task:aqp}, not to more general instances of using ML for phase estimation~\cite{GFH+17,ZYY+22,NSP21,NPS21,XLL+19,GSG+23,SFB20,KLFM23}.
-The reason for our criticism is that each article claiming to employ ML for Task~\ref{task:aqp} actually cast the problem in the context of optimisation.
+The reason for our criticism is that each article claiming to employ ML for Task~\ref{task:aqp} actually cast the problem in the context of optimization.

 Now we consider specifically RL for Task~\ref{task:aqp}~\cite{HS10,HS11,PWS16,PWZ+17,CVP+23,FSB21}.
 The criteria for claiming RL is more stringent because both Quotation~\ref{quote:clearning1} and Quotation~\ref{quote:rl_and_evolution} have to be considered.
 Specifically, evolutionary algorithms, such as genetic algorithms, genetic programming and simulated annealing, do not qualify as RL because these algorithms do not incorporate learning while interacting with the environment during the lifetime of the RL agent.
+Two examples of rejecting membership as RL for Task~\ref{task:aqp} are given by Quotations~\ref{quote:not_rl_aqp_1} and~\ref{quote:not_rl_aqp_2}. \begin{quo}[Cimini et al.~\cite{CVP+23}] The method that we chose for the RL algorithm is the cross-entropy method (CEM), which is one of the most generic and easy-to-implement methods.
+It maximizes the agent’s reward with a derivative-free optimization approach. \dots\ For this reason, such a method is also called an evolutionary algorithm, since it samples the NN weights from a distribution that is updated at each iteration. \end{quo} \begin{quo}[Fiderer, Schuff \& Braun~\cite{FSB21}] Note that the cross-entropy method for discrete actions is a reinforcement learning algorithm [40], while the cross-entropy method for continuous action spaces, which we use in this work, is despite its similar name an evolutionary strategy. \end{quo}